spacer

 The speedlite was controlled by an on-camera 600EX-RT as the Master.
 I had the Master flash’s output disabled so it doesn’t add any light.
 I just wanted to fire the flash in the distance behind her.

 This is the kind of set-up where just using the built-in optical wireless system of a flash like the Canon 580EX II, would’ve been a limitation.
 It might be just out sight there.
 Which meant, I would’ve had to use radio transmitters of some kind.
 This always implies more cables, connectors, cradles, batteries, settings.
 It’s complicated.
-With just two Canon 600EX-RT speedlites (B&H), I have the same kind of control … but it is much easier to set up and control.
+With just two Canon 600EX-RT Speedlites (affiliate), I have the same kind of control … but it is much easier to set up and control.

 I used the speedlites in a basic way here, just so I could enhance the available light.

-an overview of Nikon and Canon speedlites
+An overview of Nikon and Canon speedlites

 When I moved from the Nikon system to the Canon system several years ago – Nikon D2x to Canon 1D Mark IIN – the one thing that truly revolutionized my photography, was that the Canon 580EX Speedlite could rotate 180 degrees to either side.
 The Nikon SB-800 was limited to 90 degrees in the one direction.
 That extra90 degrees had a huge impact.
 I could now be specific about the direction of my light when I used on-camera bounce flash.
 As I said .. this was huge!